Bali tourist scams

 Travel scams in Bali, Indonesia

 We say scams like these will never happen to us, but we’ll never really know for sure.
-Frolicking along the beaches in Bali may sound like heaven, but arming yourself with this knowledge and is one step you could take in making sure that your idyllic beach getaway remains that way.
+Frolicking along the beaches in Bali may sound like heaven, but arming yourself with this knowledge is one step you could take in making sure that your idyllic beach getaway remains that way.